To find out more about volunteer opportunities at The Arboretum, see below.

 To generate funding for The Arboretum

-Who are the Arboretum Auxiliary?
+Who can be an Arboretum Auxiliary?

 The Auxiliary is made up of people who offer to perform and carry out a service requested, agreed upon, and supervised by The Arboretum staff and/or the Auxiliary Group Leaders, without monetary payment or a tax receipt.
 Anyone with an interest in The Arboretum, student, retiree, part-time employee or homemaker, who is able to offer an occasional few hours or a regular time-commitment is welcome to join The Arboretum Auxiliary.